YazanTartir/lexical-database/docs/architecture.md

 ↓

-Find matching Word Forms
+Find matching Word Forms, Lexemes, and Concepts

 ↓

-Retrieve Lexemes
+User selects Concept, Lexeme or Word Form

 ↓

-Retrieve Concepts
+If Concept is selected, Lexemes grouped by language

 ↓

-Display related Concepts

-↓

-User selects Concept

-↓

-Display Lexemes grouped by language

-↓

-User selects Lexeme

-↓

-Display Word Forms, Relations, Tags, Root, Vocabulary Sets
+If Lexeme is selected, display Word Forms, Relations, Tags, Root, Vocabulary Sets

 Database: